 Derived from the sap of the coconut tree.
 The sap is raw, very low glycemic and an abundant source of minerals and vitamins.
-Available from specialty health stores and low carb suppliers.
-Here is my list of go to suppliers. www.elitehealthsupplements.com.au, www.ketoeats.com.au, www.lowcarbemporium.com.au
+Coconut aminos are available from specialty health stores and low carb suppliers.

-Coconut butter is pretty much the coconut equivalent to peanut butter.
+Coconut butter is the coconut equivalent to peanut butter.
 It is the flesh of the coconut blended until it forms a rich thick butter.
 Use in lots of baking, snacks and treats it adds a good amount of healthy fats.
-Available in super markets and specialty stores.
-You can possibly substitute coconut oil but the flavour will not be as rich.
+Available in supermarkets and specialty stores.
+You can substitute coconut oil, but the flavor will not be as rich.

 Cream of Tartar

 Cream of tartar is tartaric acid.
 Used in baking it is readily found in supermarkets.
 You can substitute lemon juice in cooking for cream of tartar.
 For every 1/2 teaspoon of cream of tartar in the recipe, use 1 teaspoon lemon juice or white vinegar.

 Dashi is a Japanese stock that can be found in both liquid and dried powders in Asian food markets, specialty food stores and online.
 Possible substitutions include (depending on the recipe) a salty seasoning or broth with added fish sauce or salt to replace the saltiness of the dashi.